aries-zhang/SampleMSALApp/README.md

 ## Steps to reproduce

 1. Clone this repo.
+2. Replace the [fake client id](./WPF/MainWindow.xaml.cs#L30) with a valid client id.
-2. Build the solution to restore all nuget packages.
+3. Build the solution to restore all nuget packages.
-3. Start the project "WPF.Package".
+4. Start the project "WPF.Package".